← All ModulesModule 1.2 · $0–$250K Toolkit Pricing Fundamentals

 Upfront: Tax Blueprint

-Ongoing: Annual Tax Planning at $12K/yr + Tax Preparation at $3K/yr
+Ongoing: Annual Tax Planning at $12K/yr or Tax Preparation at $3K/yr

 Upfront: Finance Dashboard Setup